Contact Us Today (424) 372-3112

 Vehicle Code 10801 Operating a Chop Shop Penalties

 Vehicle Code 10801 operating a chop shop in California is a “wobbler” crime, which means the case can be filed as either a misdemeanor or felony crime.
-A prosecutor will usually base their decision on how many vehicles were involved, the level of damages, the size of the chop shop operation, and prior criminal history.
+A prosecutor will usually base their decision on how many vehicles were involved, the level of damage, the size of the chop shop operation, and prior criminal history.

 If you are convicted of a felony case, the penalties include up to four years in a county jail, a $50,000 fine, and formal probation.

-If you are sentenced to probation, there are certain terms and conditions you must follow.
 These terms will include regular meetings with a probation officer, community service hours, and victim restitution.
 If you are found in violation of the terms of your probation, you could be facing jail time.

 Related California Offenses for VC 10801